On-demand reading, no persistence

 Zero cross-customer data sharing; per-account fine-tuning isolation.

-Each investigation generates detailed log in S3 with Object Lock (WORM).
+Each investigation generates a detailed log in S3 with Object Lock (WORM).
 The log is visible to the customer and cannot be altered.

-S3 Object Lock (WORM), includes: sources accessed, data read, tokens processed, result.
+S3 Object Lock (WORM); includes sources accessed, data read, tokens processed, result.

 Every connection CauseFlow makes to your tools is secured at every layer — from credential storage to data transmission.